interactiveinstitute/energy-intelligence/coffee/chart.coffee.md

           deferred.resolve()
         deferred.promise

+In `updateWithData()`, the new data is visualised and positioned.

       updateWithData: (stay = false, @data = @data, @bubbles = @bubbles) ->

+If the y axis domain should be larger or significantly smaller, it will be animated to a recalculated domain.

         # Make transition to new domain on y axis
         oldDomain = @y.domain()[1]
         newDomain = d3.max(@data.map (d) -> d.value)